acoshirabbit/acoshirabbit.github.io/README.md

 ## Hop On The Revolutionary Memecoin!
 #### Fair launching on 15-03-2023 by 13:00 UTC, liquidity will be added and trading will commence immediately on all StellarDEXs.
 ### Discover Acoshi Rabbit And Stellar
-Stellar is a blockchain network that enables fast and secure transactions, and is the blockchain network on which the $ARBT token is deployed. $ARBT token is a meme-inspired cryptocurrency that uses the Stellar network to facilitate peer-to-peer transactions with low fees and high speed.
-With Stellar's reliable and efficient infrastructure, $ARBT token aims to provide opportunities for wealth creation to poor people and small players in the cryptoverse.
+Stellar is a blockchain network that enables low-cost, fast and secure transactions, and it is the blockchain network on which the Acoshi Rabbit token is deployed. $ARBT token is a cryptocurrency that will last for as long as Stellar blockchain network exists.
+With Stellar's reliable and efficient infrastructure, $ARBT token aims to bring wealth creation opportunities to poor players in the cryptoverse.
 ### About Acoshi Rabbit
-Acoshi Rabbit (ARBT) is a meme-inspired cryptocurrency that has learnt a few tricks from the memes Father Dogecoin. $ARBT aims to bring wealth creation opportunities to poor people and small players in the cryptoverse.
-Deployed on the Stellar network; ARBT token allows for fast, low-cost and secure peer-to-peer transactions.
-With focus on providing opportunities for wealth creation to its community, $ARBT token appeal to both crypto casuals and enthusiasts alike, while promoting a more profitable environment for approach to cryptocurrency.
+Acoshi Rabbit (ARBT) is a meme-inspired cryptocurrency that has learnt a few tricks from the memes father Dogecoin.
+Deployed on the Stellar network to facilitate super fast, low-cost and secured peer-to-peer transactions.
+With focus on bringing wealth creation opportunities to its community; $ARBT token appeals to both poor, small and big players in the cryptoverse as it promotes a more profitable environment for approach to cryptocurrency.
 ### Trade And Store $ARBT On
 #### StellarTerm
 StellarTerm is a user-friendly decentralized exchange that allows individuals to trade digital assets on the Stellar network.